learnlearnin/learnlearnin.github.io/src/documents/reserve-telegram-username.html.md

 If "Api call" "account.checkUsername" is followed by "Rpc response" "true" it means your username is available And "Rpc response" "false" means your username is taken

+Lazy
+---
+Go to learnlearn.in/webogram and sign in then go to learnlearn.in/webogram-broken press ok for "runs" scroll down.
+Scroll down.
+Enter username
+Click "get username"
+press ok for the username you entered check with someone who runs cli